emqx/emqx-docs/en_US/modules/ocpp_protocol.md

 Note: The use of the wildcard `+` in this example provides flexibility in the topic structure.
 However, it's not necessary and can be adjusted according to your requirements.

-The payload of a downstream message is a JSON string with a fixed pattern, similar to upstream messaging, for example, below is a downstream response to Charge Point CP001.
+The payload of a downstream message is a JSON string with a fixed pattern, similar to upstream messaging, for example, below is a downstream send to Charge Point CP001.

 ```
 Topic: ocpp/cp/CP001/Reply/BootNotification